RIL to fly in Israeli experts for detection of Covid cases

-New Delhi, May 7 (IANS) Reliance Industries (RIL) has sought permission to fly a team of experts from Israel to India to train and install a rapid Covid-19 identification solution, a source who spoke on assurance of anonymity said.
+New Delhi: Reliance Industries (RIL) has sought permission to fly a team of experts from Israel to India to train and install a rapid Covid-19 identification solution, a source who spoke on assurance of anonymity said.

 Reliance signed the deal in January this year with Breath of Health (BOH) to distribute the firm's swift Covid-19 breath testing system.
 The system developed by Israeli medical technology company identifies coronavirus carriers and patients in the early stages of the disease by exhalation and the results will be available within seconds.
 A mail sent to RIL remained unanswered.